 Practice Strats – Block vs. Interleaving Practice

-2. Pick a length of time between 4-20 minutes depending on how much time you have available and how many subjects you’ve chosen.
+2. Pick a block length between 4–20 minutes depending on how much time you have and how many subjects you’ve chosen.

 3. Cycle through your chosen subjects in a random order.
-Changing strictly when the time runs out. use an app like MetroTimer to help.
+Change strictly when the timer runs out.
+An app like MetroTimer works well for this.

 Further Reading and References